keyboard-ergonomics/keymacs/README.md

 ### State of the project

-This research for the best keyboard continues a long time (I started with my fully custom keyboard circa 2014 and earlier I tried another layouts from the net).
+This my research for the best keyboard continues a long time (I started with my fully custom keyboard circa 2014 and earlier I tried another layouts from the net).
 And it is far from finish.
-Though I got much more comfortable layout for my needs than default but it still has a lot of drawbacks.
+Though I already got much more comfortable layout for my needs than default but it still has a lot of drawbacks.
 So I can't recommend to use it.
 But I hope my results may inspire you to find your own right path to ideal.